Previous Page Next Page

 3180 Refused to Report

-The intake specialist completes an I&R Refused to Report when the reporter does the following:
+The intake specialist completes an I&R Refused to Report when the reporter does any of the following:

-This type of I&R is not appropriate when the reporter simply does not have enough information necessary to generate an intake.
+The intake specialist does not complete this type of I&R when the reporter simply does not have enough information necessary to complete an intake.
 In this case, the intake specialist completes a more appropriate I&R type.

 3190 Other Business Call